-parts of the test site.
-In the lateral and vertical directions the structured mesh is then quickly coarsened to 4 m, then 8 m and finally to 16 m to save cells and consequently computational costs.
-The intermediate areas with 4 m and 110 8 m resolutions are each only about 25 cells wide and are intended to ensure that the transition to 16 m resolution in the outer areas is not too abrupt.
-As the lower-left plot shows, the highly resolved (1 m) area extends through the entire domain with constant resolution in the x-direction to avoid numerical dissipation.
+- 80 boundary layer can extend much higher than 1000 m during summer months.
+To realise these dimensions with also high resolutions in the relevant areas of the test site, the outer cells in y-, as well as in z-direction were coarsened via hanging grid nodes.
+The relevant areas at the turbine and the met masts were discretised with a resolution of 1 m.
+In addition, a wide area was meshed with 2 m resolution to still be able to sufficiently resolve the flow physics of large parts of the test site.
+In lateral and vertical direction the structured mesh is then quickly coarsened to 4 - 85 m, then 8 m and finally to 16 m to save cells and consequently computational costs.
+As the lower-left plot shows, the highly resolved (1 m) area extends through the entire domain with constant resolution in x-direction to avoid numerical dissipation.
 The forest mesh is also illustrated within the grid in this section, which can be seen in the bottom area at the escarpment.
 The application of thermal stability implies additional requirements for the mesh.
-Unstable stratification requires a very wide and the simulation of stable stratification requires a high resolution to resolve the small eddies without losing much turbulent information through numerical dissipation.
-Considering these requirements, without untenably increasing the computational costs, requires a careful choice of the background mesh.
+Unstable stratification requires a very wide and high domain because of the large height of the atmospheric bound- - 90 ary layer and the large length scales, whereas the simulation of stable stratification requires a high resolution to resolve the small eddies without losing much turbulent information through numerical dissipation.
+Considering these requirements without increasing the computational costs immeasurably requires a careful choice of the background mesh.
 The outer region of the mesh is coarsened by hanging grid nodes as described previously.
-The viscous sublayer at the bottom surface is fully resolved with $z^+ \approx 1$ ( $z^+ = \frac{zu}{\nu}$ ).
-This value is important to determine the position of the wall nearest grid cell to ensure a good prediction of the wall bounded turbulent flows.
-Accordingly, $z^+$ is calculated from the wall distance z, the friction
+The boundary layer at the bottom surface is fully resolved with $y{\pm}^{+} \approx 1$. - 95 To integrate the wind turbine into the field, as shown in the lower left plot, an additional mesh refinement in the turbine's area was implemented with resolutions of 0.25 m.